ntmoore/physics333_spring20/notes_on_examples.md

 <h3>02_19-music-player-2.c and 02_19-play-mario-song.c</h3>

 These two programs show how you might play a song via a square wave approximation to a sine-wave tone.
 Frequencies (us periods) are mapped from piano key number.
 The codes play a chromatic scale and also the fires few measures of the Super Mario Brothers theme.

+<h3> 02_24_analogread_fill_an_array.c and 02_24_analogread_w_uncertainty.c </h3>
+These examples intoduce analog voltage readings.
+Different measurements of uncertainty are provided.

+<h3>02_24-100pwm.c and 02_24_quiz_p3-4.c</h3>
+These are 1 out of 100 pwm implementations with warnings enabeled via #define preprocessor statements.

+<h3>02_26-long_vs_int_types.c</h3>
+This example shows several ways to compare int and long integer data types.  divide and modulo are both overloaded with respect to being fed int or long values.

+<h3>02_26_float_precision.c</h3>
+How are float and double precision variables stored and displayed on an arduino?

+<h3>02_26_float_on_linux.c</h3>
+In Linux (and other "normal") computer systems, double has twice the precision of float in representing floating point numbers.
+This example is written in C and will run on a linux computer (but probably not an Arduino).